Thank you very much to Leigh for joining us here at the Minxes today, to talk about her latest book, The Mistress' House.

 7. What's the most romantic moment of your life so far?

 A few years ago I was away from home, teaching at a writers’ festival, when my husband got the news that his cancer diagnosis was a lot worse than we’d expected.
 A friend drove him to the hotel where I was staying, and when I came in from class he was there in the lobby.
 He started to run to me, I dropped everything and ran to him – it was one of those Hallmark movie slow-motion moments.
-(Fortunately, despite the bleak prognosis, he’s still here and kicking 12 years later.)
+(Fortunately, despite the bleak prognosis, he’s still here and kicking 12 years later.)8.
+What do you wish you'd known about being an author before you were published?

 How important it is never to stop for the day at the end of a scene or a chapter!
 It’s so satisfying to have finished, and it’s so tempting to quit there.
-But it’s much harder to get started the next day when I’m facing a blank page.
+But it’s much harder to get started the next day when I’m facing a blank page.9.
+What's the best writing advice you've ever been given?

+“Never believe your own PR.” – Jacqui Bianchi, Editorial Director of what’s now Harlequin Mills & Boon.
+Jacqui was my first editor and she was a published author herself.
+While there’s nothing wrong with being proud of our achievements, no matter how great a review is or how many copies a book sells, an author is only as good as her next book.
 The Mistress’ House is a sexy Regency set in 1815 London.
 The Earl of Hawthorne buys a modest town house around the corner from his own mansion, intending to stash his mistresses there (one at a time, of course) – but the first woman he brings to the house captures his heart.
 Then his new countess loans the house to a friend, who also finds love while living there… and at last the earl hides his ward in the house, and she, too, meets the man of her dreams.
 It’s three stories, but it’s not an anthology because the stories weave together.

 11. What’s next for you?

 I’ve written two more sexy Regency romances.
 Just One Season in London, which comes out in July, features the Ryecroft family – young Viscount Ryecroft, his sister Sophie, and their mother, as they all try to marry well not for their own comfort but to make life easier for the others.
 Then in November The Wedding Affair comes out – the Duke of Somervale’s sister is getting married, but the guests at this country-house wedding have anything but marriage on their minds.
 All of my Regencies are triple stories, with the heroes and heroines interacting across the story lines.
+You can buy Leigh's books here:

 The Mistress' House: Amazon and Amazon UK